 It was probably inevitable that their paths cross again, considering how, and in what way they travelled together, sharing constant adventures.
 19 years later, in 2005, they meet again, spontaneously, as first happened so long ago, in the mid-eighties.
 Their joint trip this time is not interrupted.
 In December 2007 Mick and Beka were married in Zajecar, and soon dedicated themselves to their first joint venture, the idea of reviving the nearby village of Rajac and the environment, through the reanimation of the natural and cultural heritage of this region, known for its rich and specific wine traditions.That is how the Vinarija RAJ, a small, modern equipped winery in Rajac, Eastern Serbia, came to be.

-The story continues through their children, Momcila and Smiljana.
+The story continues through their children, Momcilo and Smiljana.
 From the beginning, both sporadically helped in the business or worked for the company.
 Since 2020, Smiljana has been engaged in winemaking much more intensively.
-Although she got her master's degree in Liberal Arts in Hamburg, where she lived and was involved in art, cooking and activities in cultural politics, Smiljana returns to her hometown of Zaječar and decides to work professionally in winemaking.
-Circumstances are like this, at the same time another world traveler moves to the village and in her Smiljana finds a kindred spirit.
+Although she received her master's degree in Liberal Arts in Hamburg, where she lived and was involved in art, cooking and activities in cultural politics, Smiljana returns to her hometown of Zaječar and decides to work professionally in winemaking.
+Circumstances are like this, at the same time another world traveller moves to the village and in her Smiljana finds a kindred spirit.
 As a professional oenologist, Kristina Lukić has been advising, supporting and helping the winery for two years, she is an exceptional teacher and collaborator.
 Kristina and Smiljana create wines in harmony with nature and with each vintage they are different.
 Production in the vineyard is organic, and interventions during fermentation are kept to a minimum.
-Their wish is to bring out the best that the plant gave that year with each harvest, so that the grapes themselves are reflected in the color, smell and taste of their wine.
+Their wish is to bring out the best that the plant gave that year with each harvest, so that the grapes themselves are reflected in the colour, smell, and taste of their wine.

 From 2022, Smiljana Arnautović assumed responsibility for the further operations of the company and at the same time became a co-owner of the production.
 For Smiljana, through intensive work with nature in the vineyard, through creativity in production and marketing, including the sensory perception of wine, which is closely related to the sensory perception of cooking, new creative levels and opportunities for positive self-development are opened.
 Regarding art and activism through art, Smiljana is involved with other young winemakers in organizing promotions and cultural events within the wine tourism of Rajac and Negotin Krajina.
-Together with Jelena Cvetković Zagorac, another female protagonist of the village of Rajac, Smiljana organizes the event 'Day of wine and good mood', a festival of wine and music, in the spirit of tradition before the grape harvest in honor of winemaking and wine lovers, for two years in a row.
+Together with Jelena Cvetković Zagorac, another female protagonist of the village of Rajac, Smiljana organizes the event 'Day of wine and good mood', a festival of wine and music, in the spirit of tradition before the grape harvest in honour of winemaking and wine lovers, for two years in a row.

 Rajac and Raj Winery are places where women run businesses and they have strong initiative, good mutual cooperation, determination and the will to progress.